Writers Guild of America

-Although both organizations operate independently, they perform some common activities, including negotiating contracts and launching strike actions, as well as maintaining the American database of writing credits, and arbitrating between writers when conflicts arise.
+While both organizations operate independently, each performs some common activities, including negotiating contracts, launching strike actions, maintaining the American database of writing credits, and arbitrating between writers when conflicts arise.
+Generally, writers initially join the East Guild if they are east of the Mississippi River, and those west of the river first join the West Guild.
+Members are not required to transfer between the two organizations if they relocate across the river.

+History

 Background and founding

 The Los Angeles headquarters of the Writers Guild of America West at 3rd & Fairfax.

 Both organizations of the Writers Guild of America were established by 1954 after the merging of groups from other writers labor unions.
 The Authors Guild (AG) was originally founded in 1912 as the Authors' League of America (ALA) to represent book and magazine authors, as well as dramatists.
 In 1921, the Dramatists Guild of America split off as a separate group to represent writers of stage and, later, radio drama.
 That same year, the Screen Writers Guild (SWG) was formed to represent film screenwriters, but operated primarily more as a social organization until 1933 when the group affiliated with the AG and took on a more active role in labor negotiations.
 With the emergence of the television industry by 1948, the SWG and a Television Writers Group within the AG began to represent TV writers.
 In recognition of the growing complexity of representing members in many different fields of entertainment writing, the unions reorganized in 1954.
 Both the Authors Guild and the Dramatists Guild would continue to represent writers in print media, the SWG would fold, and those working in motion pictures, TV, and radio would be represented by two new guilds, headquartered on both coasts: the WGAE and the WGAW.

+21st century

+East and West Guild leaders approved a tentative four-year contract with studios and streamers on April 4, 2026, with a ratification vote by members to ensue by April 24.